Power-Components/powergrid-doc/doc/table/cell-actions-buttons.md

 ## Cell Action Methods

-These methods will add action button to each cell of specific column in your Table.
+These methods will add action buttons to each cell of a specific column in your Table.

 ### editOnClick(bool $isEditable)

-If `$isEditable` is true, the table cell will be converted into an input text.
+If `$isEditable` is `true`, the table cell will be converted into an input text.

+The user can edit the content and save it by hit `<enter>`.

 Example: